 The Four Main Printing Methods

 Screen printing is one of the oldest printing methods and has stood the test of time because of the quality results it produces.
-Screen printing only usually makes sense to utilize when there are a large number of t-shirts with the exact same design needing to be printed as it’s labour intensive and time consuming to set up.
+Screen printing only usually makes sense to utilize when there are a large number of t-shirts with the exact same design needing to be printed as it’s labor-intensive and time-consuming to set up.

 This printing method may be used by dropshippers, but typically it’s used by people printing and selling their own t-shirts from scratch.
-The upfront cost to purchase a heat transfer printing machine as well as the t-shirts and printing paper can be immense and isn’t a recommended option for new entrepreneurs as it’s costly, produces low quality results and is labour intensive.
+The upfront cost to purchase a heat transfer printing machine as well as the t-shirts and printing paper can be immense and isn’t a recommended option for new entrepreneurs as it’s costly, produces low-quality results, and is labor intensive.

 Direct to Garment (DTG)

-This is a relatively new printing method that extremely cost effective because it’s conveniently similar to an inkjet printer, thus suitable for printing small orders.
-This printing method yields high quality and lasting results that are less labour intensive to achieve.
+This is a relatively new printing method that extremely cost-effective because it’s conveniently similar to an inkjet printer, thus suitable for printing small orders.
+This printing method yields high quality and lasting results that are less labor intensive to achieve.

-Most dropshippers will use the DTG printing method because of its ease of use, colour accuracy and ability to print in small quantities.
-This will be your best choice to print your designs as it’s able to print both colourful and monochromatic colours well and intricate patterns are not a problem.
+Most dropshippers will use the DTG printing method because of its ease of use, color accuracy and ability to print in small quantities.
+This will be your best choice to print your designs as it’s able to print both colorful and monochromatic colors well and intricate patterns are not a problem.

 This is another relatively newer printing method that’s generating a lot of attention in the apparel drop shipping world at the moment because it allows you to print a design all over the entire garment as opposed to just in one place.

 Some dropshippers offer all-over sublimation printing, so look into it and see if it’s something that would elevate the look of your t-shirts.

 Choosing a T-Shirt Style